Kuborros/FreedomManager/README.md

 ## Building:
 Clone and open the solution in Visual Studio 2022, then build the project - all the needed dependencies should be automatically pulled from nuGet repository.
+If you want to maintain compatibility with older systems do not update Onova package.
+If you wish to develop the update from within Russia or Belarus, updating the Onova package will trigger a lockout added by it's developer.